Introduction: Sponge Bot

-This bot demonstrates how through the addition of a simple mechanism, we can add a large amount of complexity to a robot.
-Using virtually the same electronics as the previous Single Motor Bot, we are able to make an entirely different and much more complex bot.
+This Sponge Bot demonstrates how through the addition of a simple mechanism, we can add a large amount of complexity to a robot.
+Using virtually the same electronics as my Single Motor Bot, we are able to make an entirely different and much more complex bot.
 This simple Sponge Bot uses a slider crank mechanism to translate rotational motion into a back and forth scissor-like motion.

 In this way, even though the motor is rotating in a single direction, the legs seem to be moving back and forth in two directions.
 By using mechanical systems we are able to gain a wide range of motions from a single rotating motor.